Oscars in Hollywood cliffhanger over Best Picture, Director

 Directors Tom Hooper ("Les Miserables"), Kathryn Bigelow ("Zero Dark Thirty") and Quentin Tarantino ("Django Unchained") were also left off the Oscars short-list although their movies earned nominations.

-That leaves Spielberg as presumed favourite for a third Best Director Oscar after victories with 1990s films "Schindler's List" and "Saving Private Ryan."
+That leaves Spielberg as presumed favorite for a third Best Director Oscar after victories with 1990s films "Schindler's List" and "Saving Private Ryan."

 But don't count out David O. Russell for "Silver Linings Playbook," and Ang Lee, the self-effacing Taiwanese director who brought Yann Martel's mythological shipwreck survival novel "Life of Pi" to the big screen.